andresaraque/api-nodejs/README.md

     npm -v
     ```

-4. So, let's install it in the terminal type the following command and press **Enter key**.
+4. So, let's install it, in the terminal type the following command and press **Enter key**.
     ```bash
     npm i
     ```